 (1) They no longer had to concern themselves with a "tangling" line (although the $198 Dura Flow Coil Mila line item on the invoice is designed specifically to prevent this situation) . . . leading to one remaining and sinister conclusion . . .

-(2) That Harry was disconnected from his life-saving IV fluids so that he could be extracted from his cage to facilitate the numerous below-mentioned tests performed on him for the benefit of Massey's veterinary students.
+(2) That Harry was disconnected from (and never returned to) his life-saving IV fluids so that he could be extracted from his cage to facilitate the numerous below-mentioned tests (and likely, many others) performed on him for the benefit of Massey's veterinary students.
+(I have learned, albeit not because they told me, that eight teaching videos were made of him, six of which they refuse to release, despite their legal obligations to do so.
+In other words, Harry was "content" for their "productions".)

-After which, he was to be presented back to his owner with the narrative that "he has had a neurological event/decline and needs euthanased".
+According to the plan, Harry was to be presented back to me with the narrative that "he has had a neurological event/decline and needs euthanased".

 (a) the Contract of Bailment (Massey has a legal "obligation to return a pet owner's property (their pet) in the same or better condition as received; by prioritising "institutional utility" (teaching) over a patient's clinical survival, they breached that bailment);